-In the unlikely event there is an emergency at the Site C dam, BC Hydro will immediately notify all appropriate municipal and regional governments, as well as Indigenous Nations.
+In the unlikely event there is an emergency at the Site C dam, BC Hydro will immediately notify Indigenous Nations, as well as all appropriate municipal and regional governments.
 From there, each local government will notify their communities.

 For continued updates, check your local government's website or local media.
 We will also post updates on BCHydro.com and our social media channels.